JohnReedLOL/scala-trace-debug/README.md

 ![Demo](http://i.imgur.com/EFkBppw.png)

 ^ Note that this is an old screenshot.
-The import name is `scala.trace`. ^
+The import name was changed to `scala.trace`. ^

 #### With logger: